Economics: Empirical research

-Branches of economics

 Microeconomics

 Microeconomics examines how entities, forming a market structure, interact within a market to create a market system.
-These entities include private and public players with various classifications, typically operating under scarcity of tradable units and light government regulation.
+These entities include private and public players with various classifications, typically operating under scarcity of tradable units and regulation.
 The item traded may be a tangible product such as apples or a service such as repair services, legal counsel, or entertainment.

-In theory, in a free market the aggregates (sum of) of quantity demanded by buyers and quantity supplied by sellers may reach economic equilibrium over time in reaction to price changes; in practice, various issues may prevent equilibrium, and any equilibrium reached may not necessarily be morally equitable.
-For example, if the supply of healthcare services is limited by external factors, the equilibrium price may be unaffordable for many who desire it but cannot pay for it.

 Various market structures exist.
 In perfectly competitive markets, no participants are large enough to have the market power to set the price of a homogeneous product.
 In other words, every participant is a "price taker" as no participant influences the price of a product.
 In the real world, markets often experience imperfect competition.

-Forms include monopoly (in which there is only one seller of a good), duopoly (in which there are only two sellers of a good), oligopoly (in which there are few sellers of a good), monopolistic competition (in which there are many sellers producing highly differentiated goods), monopsony (in which there is only one buyer of a good), and oligopsony (in which there are few buyers of a good).
-Unlike perfect competition, imperfect competition invariably means market power is unequally distributed.
-Firms under imperfect competition have the potential to be "price makers", which means that, by holding a disproportionately high share of market power, they can influence the prices of their products.
+Forms of imperfect competition include monopoly (in which there is only one seller of a good), duopoly (in which there are only two sellers of a good), oligopoly (in which there are few sellers of a good), monopolistic competition (in which there are many sellers producing highly differentiated goods), monopsony (in which there is only one buyer of a good), and oligopsony (in which there are few buyers of a good).
+Firms under imperfect competition have the potential to be "price makers", which means that they can influence the prices of their products.

-Microeconomics studies individual markets by simplifying the economic system by assuming that activity in the market being analysed does not affect other markets.
-This method of analysis is known as partial-equilibrium analysis (supply and demand).
+In partial equilibrium method of analysis, it is assumed that activity in the market being analysed does not affect other markets.
 This method aggregates (the sum of all activity) in only one market.
 General-equilibrium theory studies various markets and their behaviour.
 It aggregates (the sum of all activity) across all markets.
 This method studies both changes in markets and their interactions leading towards equilibrium.